Kimono Forest

-Kimono Forest – Kyoto
+Kimono Forest in Kyoto

-tourist attraction.
-Comprising of over 600 colourful pillars adorned with various traditional kimono fabrics, the forest creates a stunning and immersive visual experience.
+The Kimono Forest, in Arashiyama, Kyoto, is a mesmerising and vibrant tourist attraction.
+Consisting of over 600 colourful pillars adorned with traditional kimono fabrics, the forest creates a stunning, immersive visual experience.

 The installation can be found at Randen Arashiyama Station, and in the immediate vicinity.
 Visitors can stroll through this enchanting forest, taking in the vibrant and intricate patterns of the fabric on display.
 The Kimono Forest has become a must-visit destination for tourists and photographers alike.